 She: It’s just a coincidence.

 You: It’s not a coincidence.
-I know that guy likes you and is trying to be closer with you.
+I know that guy likes you and is trying to be closer to you.
 I don’t want you to talk to him.
 Block his number and block him from social media.

 She: Why?
 He is just a friend and nothing more.

-You: Ok you either talk to him or talk to me.
+You: Ok, you either talk to him or talk to me.

-You have done that right?
+You have done that, right?
 See, this conversation is so familiar, isn’t it?

-Trust me, I have been there too.
+Trust me; I have been there too.

-You become insecure and insecurity leads to fights.
+You become insecure, and insecurity leads to fights.
 If not handled properly, insecurity becomes the reason for the long-distance relationship to fail.